-Class attendance records are maintained by the instructor and submitted to the director of student services or coordinator of student services each week following the class meeting.
+- Class attendance records are maintained by the instructor and submitted to the director of student services or coordinator of student services each week following the class meeting.
 Study groups monitor attendance internally, and their end-of-course reports become part of the weekly attendance totals.
-Each faculty member verifies the site of the meeting place for each group and the weekly study group attendance as documented on study group logs.

-- < Class attendance sheets, study group logs, and grade rosters are turned into the adult studies office within seven days after the end of the course. - Any student who misses more than 20 percent of a course will receive an F for the course.
-Students also are not allowed to miss more than 20 percent of the study group meetings for a course and will receive an F in the course if they do so. - Special circumstances may be referred to the academic dean through the director of student services or to the director of graduate teacher education.
+Each faculty member verifies the site of the meeting place for each group and the weekly study group attendance as documented on study group logs. - Class attendance sheets, study group logs, and grade rosters are turned into the adult studies office within seven days after the end of the course. - Any student who misses more than 20 percent of a course will receive an F for the course.
+Students also are not allowed to miss more than 20 percent of the study group meetings for a course and will receive an F in the course if they do so. - Special circumstances may be referred to the academic dean through the director of student.